The Four Zones of Psychological Safety: Where Does Your Team Sit?

 Accountability: The responsibility to meet goals and deliver results.

 The power of this framework lies in how these two forces interact.
-Put them on a matrix, and you get four distinct team cultures:
+Put them on a matrix, and you get four distinct team cultures or ‘zones’:

 🛋️ Comfort Zone: High safety, low accountability